openpreserve/scape-toolwrapper/ABOUT.md

 2. **Tool invocation** - through command-line wrapping;
 3. **Artifacts generation** - associated to a tool invocation, e.g., Taverna workflow;
 4. **Packaging** of all the generated artifacts for easier distribution and installation;
-5. **Component upload** - a bash utility to upload Components (Taverna workflows with semantic annotations) to myExperiment website.
+5. **Component upload** - a bash utility to upload Components (Taverna workflows with semantic annotations) to myExperiment website

 ToolWrapper Can Be Used By
 --------------------------